Learn the Curriculum-Based Readers Theatre process completely online

 Online training, widely-used in the business world, is uniquely suited to provide the quality, accountability, and flexibility needed in education as well.
 Another important factor—the tremendous cost savings of online workshops.

-Full Audio Live Narration--Rosalind explains and details the process of using Curriculum-Based Readers Theatre (CBRT) in classrooms with students, supporting all the methods and ideas documented in the book.
+Full Video/Audio Live Narration--Rosalind explains and details the process of using Curriculum-Based Readers Theatre (CBRT) in classrooms with students, supporting all the methods and ideas documented in the book.

 Hundreds of accompanying slides with photos graphics, key words and phrases, and examples